joshcanhelp/josh-to-11/input/symlinked/posts/2022/2022-08-19-manning-openid-connect-liveproject.md

 meta_description: "After over a year's worth of work and a number of delays (on my end), I finally published my first liveProject with Manning!"
 featured_img: /_images/2022/manning-oidc-diagram-thumb.png
 excerpt: "After a years worth of work and a number of delays (on my end), I finally published my first liveProject with Manning!"
-tags: ["Software Engineering", "Digital Identity", "JavaScript + TypeScript"]
+tags: ["Software Engineering", "Digital Identity", "JavaScript + TypeScript", "Portfolio"]
 link_to: https://www.manning.com/liveprojectseries/federation-and-sign-on-ser
 hn_link:
 ---